-Covered accommodation must be of sound construction of timber/steel/brick/concrete or any combination of these materials.
+Covered accommodation, which should preferably be on 2 sides of the ground, must be of sound construction of timber/steel/brick/concrete or any combination of these materials.
 Existing timber stands are only acceptable subject to a fire risk assessment conducted by a competent person.

-Any seating must afford a good view of the pitch and be clean, functional and in good condition.
-Bench seating will be permitted provided that it is in good repair and that individual spaces (min 500mm) are clearly marked.
+The minimum covered accommodation must be 100, of which at least 50 must be seated and located in one stand.
+Whilst individual seats are preferred, bench seating may be permitted provided that it is in good repair and that individual spaces (min 500mm) are clearly marked.